-Studies have documented that minorities are significantly underrepresented at all levels of the legal profession as compared to their numbers in the general population.
-Recognizing that the legal profession must not only reflect the diversity of society but also embrace the belief that fair representation and equal access are essential to ensure an unbiased system of justice,many bar organizations on all levels have taken significant measures to promote equal opportunity for minority lawyers.
+Minorities are significantly underrepresented in the legal profession compared with the general population.
+Recognizing that the legal profession must not only reflect the diversity of society but also embrace the belief that fair representation and equal access are essential to an unbiased system of justice, bar organizations have taken significant measures to promote equal opportunity.

 A lawyer shall not:

 (d) engage in conduct in connection with the practice of law that is prejudicial to the administration of justice, including to knowingly, or through callous indifference, disparage, humiliate, or discriminate against litigants, jurors, witnesses, court personnel, or other lawyers on any basis, including, but not limited to, on account of race, ethnicity, gender, religion, national origin, disability, marital status, sexual orientation, age, socioeconomic status, employment, or physical characteristic.

 The Florida Bar’s Standing Board Policies call for fair representation of women and minorities in Bar groups:

 1.40 (a) Appointments Policy.
 It is the bar’s policy to ensure that all members, including women and minorities, have equal opportunities to be appointed to committee membership, committee leadership, and other positions.

 Every year, the Bar sponsors the Wm.
 Reece Smith, Jr. Leadership Academy, which seeks to enhance the skills of a diverse and inclusive group of lawyers selected from across the state and enable them to become effective leaders throughout the Bar, the profession and the greater community.